Six tips for op shopping like a pro

 While certain brands are known for their workmanship, materials and durability, there’s no guarantee that they’ll happen to be on the racks.
 Instead of searching in vain for familiar contemporary brands, learn to distinguish quality without relying on designer names by handling the material (is it a cheap synthetic or something that will last more than a few wears?), inspecting the construction (are the seams sturdy?) and checking the care label if it is still attached (this will tell you the fabric composition and country of manufacture).

-Whether the garment is by your favourite designer or a brand you’ve never heard of, get in the habit of carrying out these quick checks to decide whether to give something a try or put it back on the rack.
+Whether the garment is by your favourite designer or a brand you’ve never heard of, get into the habit of carrying out these quick checks to decide whether to give something a try or put it back on the rack.

 3. Ignore sizing